A Matter of Conscience: Army

 Captain Howard Levy became one of the most well known GI resisters during the Vietnam War when he refused to train combat medics.
 His photo radiates this defiance as we see him, arms crossed with a determined look on his face.
 During his court-martial he recalls trying "to put the war on trial, but the military court said the truth is no defense."

 John Tuma was assigned to military intelligence and soon realized he was expected to participate in torturing the prisoners.
 When he refused and reported the use of a torture device he was transferred and then almost killed twice by his own side.
 His photo reveals a wiser and sadder man.

 Andy Stapp, who burned his draft card while a student at Penn State, may seem like an unlikely Army enlistee.
 And he was — he agreed to be drafted in order to organize soldiers against the war.
 He gave the Army so much trouble they tried court-martialing and transferring him numerous times.
 In late 1967, he met with dissident GIs from nine different bases and started the American Servicemen's Union, which had ten demands, including an end to racism in the Army and the right to refuse illegal orders.
 His portrait shows him holding his autobiography Up Against the Brass and an Esquire magazine cover story about the Union.

-Carl Dix, a black man from Baltimore, recalls arriving at Fort Bragg in North Carolina and seeing a big sign outside the base — "Welcome to KKK Country".
-He was influenced by the "developing black consciousness" and especially Malcolm X who spoke against black Americans going to oppress the Vietnamese when they were being oppressed at home.
+Carl Dix, a Black man from Baltimore, recalls arriving at Fort Bragg in North Carolina and seeing a big sign outside the base — "Welcome to KKK Country".
+He had already been influenced by the "developing black consciousness" in the U.S., especially Malcolm X who spoke against Black Americans going to oppress the Vietnamese when they were being oppressed at home.
 He also read about police murdering Black Panther members in Chicago and Los Angeles and realized there was a war in the U.S. too.
 He knew he had to decide what side he was on.
 "I decided I couldn't be a part of the war in Vietnam.
 I couldn't go fight for America."
 In his photo he holds The Autobiography of Malcolm X in one hand and Mao Zedong's Little Red Book in the other while he wears a t-shirt with a large image of Mao on the front.